The center of the circle given by the equation (x - 3)2 plus (y + 2)2 = 9 is (3,-2).

 Pi (3.14) times the radius of a circle squared, equals the circumference of a circle.

-It is the Cartesian equation of an ellipse.
+It is the equation of a parabola.